ibm-cloud-architecture/refarch-cloudnative/README.md

  - [microservices-netflix-eureka](https://github.com/ibm-cloud-architecture/microservices-netflix-eureka)           - Contains the Eureka containers for Microservices foundation
  - [microservices-netflix-zuul]( https://github.com/ibm-cloud-architecture/microservices-netflix-zuul)           - Contains the Eureka containers for Microservices foundation
  - [refarch-cloudnative-mysql](https://github.com/ibm-cloud-architecture/refarch-cloudnative-mysql)              - The MySQL Docker container and database DDL

+ This project contains tutorials for setting up CI/CD pipleine for the scenarios.
+The tutorial is shown below.

  - [refarch-cloudnative-devops](https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops)             - The DevOps assets will be managed here

+ This project contains tutorials for setting up Resiliency such as High Availablity, Failover, and Disaster Recovery for the above application.

+ - [refarch-cloudnative-resiliency](https://github.com/ibm-cloud-architecture/refarch-cloudnative-resiliency)   - The Resiliency Assets will be managed here

 ## Run the reference applications locally and in IBM Cloud